-- (1) For - a) the violation of the prohibition of the agreement restricting competition; - b) the violation of the prohibition of abuse of a dominant position; - c) failure to notify a concentration prior to exercising the rights and obligations resulting from a concentration; - d) violation of the prohibition to exercise the rights and obligations resulting from a concentration unless the Office has granted an exemption pursuant to Article 10 (14), or - e) failure to comply with a decision of the Office, the Office shall impose on an undertaking a fine of up to 10% of its turnover pursuant to Article 3 paragraph 5 for the preceding accounting period unless Article 38d provides otherwise.
+- (1) Fo - a) the violation of the prohibition of the agreement restricting competition; - b) the violation of the prohibition of abuse of a dominant position; - c) failure to notify a concentration prior to exercising the rights and obligations resulting from a concentration; - d) violation of the prohibition to exercise the rights and obligations resulting from a concentration unless the Office has granted an exemption pursuant to Article 10 (14), or - e) failure to comply with a decision of the Office, the Office shall impose on an undertaking a fine of up to 10% of its turnover pursuant to Article 3 paragraph 5 for the preceding accounting period unless Article 38d provides otherwise.

-(2) For the violation of the prohibition pursuant to Article 39, the

-Office shall impose a fine of up to EUR 66 000 on a municipality, self-governing region or professional self-governance body.
-B. Criteria for determining the sanction / fine: [e.g.: gravity, duration of the violation, benefit gained from the violation] Article 38 par.
+(2) For the violation of the prohibition pursuant to Article 39, the Office shall impose a fine of up to EUR 66 000 on a municipality, self-governing region or professional self-governance body. В. Criteria for determining the sanction / fine: [e.g.: gravity, duration of the violation, benefit gained from the violation] Article 38 par.
 3 of the Slovak Competition Act says: When imposing a fine pursuant to the paragraph 1 and 2, the Office shall consider the gravity and duration of the violation.
 When assessing the gravity of the violation, the Office shall consider its nature, possibly impact on the market and the size of the relevant market.
 In addition to these criteria, the Office shall also consider other facts with respect to imposing a fine, especially a repeated violation, refusal to cooperate with the Office, position of a leader or initiator of the violation, or failure to fulfil an agreement restricting competition in practice.
+When imposing a fine, the Office may also consider as a mitigating circumstance the fact that the damage was reimbursed on the basis of a mediation agreement or out of court settlements before the decision to impose a fine was issued.
 C. Are there maximum and / or minimum sanctions / fines?
 See point 14.
 A. above.
-D. Guideline(s) on calculation of fines: [name and reference number, availability (homepage address) and indication of the languages is which these materials are available] abuse of dominant position and agreements restricting competition E. Does a challenge to a decision imposing a sanctio / fine have an automatic suspensory effect on that sanction / fine?
-If it is necessary to apply for suspension, what are the criteria?
-Yes, according to Article 55, par.
-1 of the Act No. 71/1967 Coll. on Administrative Proceedings, as amended: "If the special act does not appoint otherwise, an administrative challenge submitted in a timely manner has a suspensory effect."
-However, the suspensory effect is not automatic - the parties have to apply for it.
+D. Guideline(s) on calculation of fines: [name and reference number, availability (homepage address) and indication of the languages in which these materials are available] Guidelines on the procedure for setting the fines in cases of abuse of dominant position and agreements restricting competition Homepage address: www.antimon.gov.sk Languages: Slovak only Does a challenge to a Yes, according to Article 55, par.
+1 of the Act No. 71/1967 Coll.